pytorch/tutorials/advanced_source/python_extension_autoload.rst

     >>> torch.foo.is_available()
     True

-You may encounter issues with circular imports, the following examples are intended to help you address them.
+In some cases, you might encounter issues with circular imports.
+The examples below demonstrate how you can address them.

 Examples
 ^^^^^^^^